ankur512512/devops-springboot/README.md

 - Update Image Version in the HelmChart values.yaml

 This updated values.yaml will be picked up by our CD tool in next step.

+***Please note that github-actions workflows are configured to run only for changes detected in either `Dockerfile` or inside `app/**` directory as it's not desirable to build & push docker images for other changes.***

 ### CD